bythepixel/.github/pull_request_template.md

 Related task: [link to clickup]

 # Fixes, Changes, Additions, Removals (What)
 - What was changed from a technical perspective?
-Avoid being redundant with ClickUp task.

 # Implementation Reasoning (Why)
 - Why did you implement things the way that you did?